Wakag/Wakag/README.md

 👩‍💻My name is Wakanaka.

-🎓 Computer Science Undergraduate | Passionate Developer | Tech Enthusiast
+🎓 Computer Science Undergraduate

 🌟 About Me:
 I'm a dedicated Computer Science undergraduate student with a burning passion for technology and software development.
 Ever since I started my degree, I've been captivated by all the tiny things that happen in order for websites, apps and all things tech to show up in front of us.
-Whether it's algorithms, building solutions to tough problems, or exploring other technologies like machine learning, functional programming and cyber security, I'm always eager to dive in and learn.
+Whether it's building solutions to tough problems, or exploring other technologies like functional programming and cyber security, I'm always eager to dive in and learn.

 🚀 Skills:
 - Proficient in programming languages like Java, Python, and F#